Clemzy123/ICCTECH/README.md

 ### Objectives

 - Analyse the support-management problem and define prioritised requirements.
-- Configure, adapt and deploy the selected ITSM platform for the identified use case.
+- Design and implement the core architecture and workflows required for the ICCTECH IT Service Management system.
 - Demonstrate core ticket, user-access, knowledge and asset-management workflows.
 - Test the implemented scope and document defects, limitations and technical debt.
 - Produce a maintainable deployment and an evolution plan.